Defective Tire Lawyer

 These tire defects can have a variety of effects on a tire while a vehicle is moving.
 Tire tread separation exposes sensitive materials, which can cause the tire to deteriorate, explode, or shred, resulting in serious injury or death.
 A tire defect greatly restricts a driver’s ability to control their vehicle, which could cause further accidents involving others on the road.
 In larger vehicles – such as trucks, SUVs, work trucks, and 18-wheelers – tire failures are often catastrophic.
 A puncture to an 18-wheeler’s tires could overturn the vehicle, causing it to rollover, one of the most serious accidents in which a driver could be involved.

-Texas Tire Defect Injury Lawyer
+Corpus Christi Defective Tire Injury Lawyer

 Unfortunately for drivers, tire manufacturers dodge responsibility for defects and blame wear and tear.
 If you or a loved one has been a victim of a tire-related accident, you may be entitled to compensation.
 Defective product claims can be complex, however, you do not have to fight for your rights alone.
 The experienced advocacy provided by attorney John Flood puts the power back in the hands of the consumer.
 Our firm tirelessly fights for just compensation, protection from faulty products, and to hold manufacturers responsible for the damage they case.
+Were you injured by a defective tire in Corpus Christi, TX?
+Call attorney John Flood at (361) 654-8877 today for a free initial case evaluation.